EthanWaters/reusable_digital_workflow/README.md

 ## 2.0 Installation & Requirements
-This workflow is designed to be run on a server with in conjunction with an automate script.
-It may be easier to run source code in place of the container for one time uses.
-Docker is utilised to ensure that the client environment remains consistent with the dev environment, see section 2.1 for instructions.
+This codebase is designed to be automated with Azure and not run locally.

+Docker containers have been produced during the development of this code base to ensure that the client environment remains consistent with the dev environment, see section 2.1 for instructions.
 See section 2.2 & 2.3 for details of all packages installed in dev environment.
+There is no guarantee that the docker images are up-to-date.

 This requires Docker version 24.0.6:https://www.docker.com/products/docker-desktop/

+Although not recommended, the scripts can be executed locally after running the setup scripts.
+On windows execute the setup and dependencies batch files.
+On Linux run the setup and dependencies shell files

 ### 2.1.1 How to update source code
 ```bash